OmerBilget/Quadtree-LOD-Planet-Generation-Unity/README.md

  customizable resolution and distance parameters
  no garbage produced
  seams that generated with heightmap resolution differences stitched
- I used fixed sixe arrays so vertice fixed size should change accordingly to the resolution
+ I used fixed size arrays so vertice fixed size should change accordingly to the resolution
  collision mesh added so you can land on planet

 ### Screenshots